 He successfully transitioned to St. Johns University in 2019 as an Assistant Professor within the Biological Sciences Department.
 The new Juarez lab focuses on the construction of whole-cell biosensors that can be applied early detection of pollutants and disease biomarkers.
 We are super proud of his achievements!

 Stephany joined as a joint research technician between the Johnston and the Lemon lab at Forsyth Institute.
 She trained for two years in computational approaches to elucidate the role of Dolosigranulum pigrum as a commensal/health promoting bacterium within the human nasal tract.
 She performed pan-genomic analysis on nasal isolates and studied its antagonism with Staphylococcus aureus.
 Steph started grad school enrolled in a Bioinformatics and Systems Biology program at UC San Diego.
-We wish her great success over the coming years!
+In 2021 she was awarded The Paul & Daisy Soros Fellowships for New Americans!
+You can read all about Stephany’s continued success here!

-Andy joined the lab in Cambridge as a research technician to help out Sean and Arnold with our PacBio SMRTseq efforts.
+Andy joined our lab in Cambridge as a research technician to help out Sean and Arnold with our PacBio SMRTseq efforts.
 From there he transitioned to a Masters program in Biomedical engineering at Queen Mary University of London in the UK.
-There he is studying microbial colonization of plastics and antifouling materials.
-You wouldn’t know it from his picture, but he is very happy with his new life in Europe!
-Come see us in Seattle Andy!
+He studied microbial colonization of plastics and antifouling materials.
+In 2021, Andy actually joined our collaborator Dr Bullman’s lab right here at Fred Hutch.
+You wouldn’t know it from his picture, but he is very happy with his new life on the west coast.

 VISITING RESEARCH SCHOLARS